 items (array of objects, min: 1, max: 32) — Input sequences for generation:

-heavy (string, optional, min length: 1, max length: 256) — Heavy-chain amino acid sequence containing standard amino acids and at least one “*” placeholder
+heavy (string, optional, min length: 1, max length: 256) — Heavy-chain amino acid sequence using unambiguous amino acids and “*” as a placeholder

-light (string, optional, min length: 1, max length: 256) — Light-chain amino acid sequence containing standard amino acids and at least one “*” placeholder
+light (string, optional, min length: 1, max length: 256) — Light-chain amino acid sequence using unambiguous amino acids and “*” as a placeholder

-sequence (string, optional, min length: 1, max length: 512) — Unpaired amino acid sequence containing standard amino acids and at least one “*” placeholder
+sequence (string, optional, min length: 1, max length: 512) — Unpaired amino acid sequence using unambiguous amino acids and “*” as a placeholder

 Exactly one of the following must be provided: